 In processing my images and preparing them for print, my experience with the analogue darkroom comes through in the way I work in the digital world: color is enhanced in ways analogous to the use of specific paper types and chemistry.
 Contrast is controlled, sharpness adjusted and specific tones in the image enhanced to render the final print as my mind has rendered the memory.
 It is my goal to create a final print that does not capture the reality of the scene so much as the impression the scene left on my consciousness.
 I want everyone who sees my images to feel what I was experiencing at the moment the shutter clicked.
 Well, except for that time I had a cactus needle poking through my boot because that was the best spot to put the tripod.
 Hopefully, my images won’t create that sort of physical response.

 My interest in landscape photography has been inspired by such luminaries as Eliot Porter and Ansel Adams as well as contemporary photographers such as Alain Briot and Mitch Dobrowner.
 However, it was a family vacation when I was about 9 or 10 that began my infatuation with the southwest.
 A two week trip across the country to visit relatives in Arizona had me spellbound watching the desert landscapes roll by.

-I have a degree in English Education from Virginia Commonwealth University after which I had the opportunity to study photography for several years at the Brooks Institute of Photography in Santa Barbara, California.
+I have a degree in English Education from Virginia Commonwealth University after which I had the opportunity to study photography at the Brooks Institute of Photography in Santa Barbara, California where I specialized in Scientific and Technical Photography.
 My images are in private collections from Virginia to California and have been displayed in commercial galleries, corporate art spaces and public displays in shows both solo and group.
 I have also had images published as posters, in magazines and books.